Guitar Build Process

 Shape, sand, fill grain with Timbermate or Feast Watson sanding sealer, sand

-NB: do a dry run clamping first, to check for any gaps
+NB: do a dry run clamping first, for the following reason:

 Remove fretboard tape masking from soundboard